-We’re pleased to announce St. Lawrence Health System (SLHS) has formally affiliated with Rochester Regional Health (RRH).
-This affiliation will help to enhance healthcare services across the region and ensure SLHS can continue its commitment to provide the highest quality healthcare to the people of St. Lawrence County.
+We’re pleased to announce St. Lawrence Health (SLH) has formally affiliated with Rochester Regional Health (RRH).
+This affiliation will help to enhance healthcare services across the region and ensure SLH can continue its commitment to provide the highest quality healthcare to the people of St. Lawrence County.

 Below are some frequently asked questions we hope will hope you will find helpful.
 We will update these FAQs as often as appropriate.

 A. Healthcare as we know it continues to transform, which is why it is important for us to be on the forefront of navigating these changes.
 By becoming part of RRH, we give our patients access to more resources, innovative practices and technology, all while working to lower costs.
 SLH and RRH believe the proposed affiliation will benefit the residents of St. Lawrence County by creating a comprehensive, regional integrated healthcare system.
 The affiliation will allow each organization to improve its population-healthcare management capabilities to better meet the healthcare needs of the patient populations served.